anycable/docs.anycable.io/docs/guides/serverless.md

 # Using AnyCable to power serverless Node.js applications

-AnyCable is a great companion for your serverless Node.js applications in need of real-time features.
+AnyCable is a great companion for your serverless Node.js applications needing real-time features.
 It can be used as a real-time server with no strings attached: no vendor lock-in, no microservices spaghetti, no unexpected PaaS bills.
 Keep your logic in one place (your JS application) and let AnyCable handle the low-level stuff.

 ## Overview